Niels Kristian Iversen: Career

 Brought back to Peterborough in 2009, Iversen became the captain of the Panthers and based himself in the city.
 Although his average dropped, he was a crucial part of the team that finished mid-table.
 In Denmark, he signed for local club Esbjerg Vikings but could only manage 6th place overall, while in Poland Iversen stayed with Zielona Gora who went on to win the Extraliga title, earning Iversen his first Polish team win.
 In 2010, Iversen spent his fourth season with Peterborough in the British Elite League and stayed with Zielona Góra in the Polish Extraliga.
 In Denmark, he moved back to Holsted after a year away from the club while in Sweden he moved from Vastervik to Indianerna.
 On 31 August, Iversen was selected for a wildcard place at the Nordic Grand Prix on 11 September.

 In 2011, Iversen left Peterborough and joined the King's Lynn Stars, who had moved up to the Elite League.
 He remained with King's Lynn for six years.
 2012 would prove to be his best year to date, winning the Danish Individual Speedway Championship for the first time and winning the World Cup for a third time, as well as putting up front-running averages in all of the major leagues.
 To top it off he finished third in the Grand Prix Challenge in Croatia, and would thus return to Grand Prix for 2013.

-Over the next few years from 2013 to 2016 Iversen would establish himself as one of the world’s elite riders.
+Over the next few years from 2013 to 2016, Iversen would establish himself as one of the world’s elite riders.
 He collected the bronze medal on his series return in 2013 and won five grand prix during that period, including a home win at the Parken Stadium in 2014.
 Also in 2014 he won his fourth World Cup gold medal, overtaking Poland’s Janusz Kolodziej on the final bend of the final heat to seal the title.
 He would also claim seven consecutive Danish Individual Championships from 2012 to 2018.
 League success would also come during this period, he joined Stal Gorzów in 2012 and would be a major contributor to title wins in 2014 and 2016, as well as adding a second Swedish Elitserien with Smederna in 2018.
 He continued to appear in the World Championship until the end of the 2020 Speedway Grand Prix.
 His last appearance for Denmark came at the 2019 Speedway of Nations.

-In 2022, he returned to ride for the King's Lynn Stars in the SGB Premiership 2022 and then returned to Peterborough for the SGB Premiership 2023.
+In 2022, Iversen returned to ride for the King's Lynn Stars in the SGB Premiership 2022 and then returned to Peterborough for the SGB Premiership 2023.
 In 2023, he helped Esbjerg Vikings win the Danish League.
 In 2024, he switched back to riding for King's Lynn Stars following the demise of Peterborough.